uzbit/wootrex-bio-api-docs/README.md

 '{"api": "sequence_complexity", "job_id":"f0e2474a-8e91-47c1-816a-647f6f5ef774"}'
 ```

-Depending on how large the request was, this polling request may need to be done periodically until it's completed the calculation.
+Depending on how large the request was, this polling request may need to be done periodically until the calculation is complete.
 Once the complexity calculation is complete, there will be a `Finished` field and the response should look similar to the following:

 ```